 Sure, this one ain't cheap once you've upgraded your way to full biometrics but it's invisible from the outside and super-smooth to use; maybe the smartest smart lock of the lot.

-A bit different this one as it's obviously not designed to go on your front door.
+A bit different, this one, as it's obviously not designed to go on your front door.
 But you could sling it onto a gym locker, the garage door, some filing cabinets or a gate to keep your possessions well protected.

 This heavy duty Bluetooth smart padlock is available in indoor and outdoor models and can be unlocked from the touch control and a combination of swipes.
-It also works via the Vault eLocks app (iPhone and Android) where you can also access multiple padlocks, share digital keys to give access to others and even schedule guest access for those one off occasions.
+It also works via the Vault eLocks app (iOS and Android) where you can also access multiple padlocks, share digital keys to give access to others and even schedule guest access for those one off occasions.